 Why ‘Average Maker’?

-Initially this started out as a Raspberry Pi blog, where I called myself the ‘Average Man’ as I felt that I kind of represented the thousands of average fellows out there who had decided to buy a Pi with zero prior knowledge and learn on the go.
+Initially this started out as a Raspberry Pi blog, where I called myself the ‘Average Man’ as I felt that I kind of represented the thousands of average fellows out there who had decided to buy a Pi with zero prior knowledge.

-That went from around 2012 – 2017, however some time in 2018 I decided I wasn’t going to just be about the Raspberry Pi anymore.
-I was ready to start tinkering with other devices, but I also wanted to share other things I was up to that all fell under the ‘maker’ category.
+That went from around 2012 – 2017, however early in 2018 I decided I wasn’t going to just be about the Raspberry Pi anymore.
+I was ready to start tinkering with other devices, and also wanted to share other things I was up to that all fell under the ‘maker’ category.

 So, early in 2018, I moved from Average man to Average maker.

-I made this blog to share what I learn as I make all sorts of different things – mostly with electronics.
+I started this blog to share what I learn as I make all sorts of different things – mostly with electronics.

-I try to write things in a fun way, but also in a way that can help others how to work things out.
-I try (where time allows) to write things in a way that means anyone can read and understand them.
+I try to write things in a fun way, with the odd crap joke, but also in a way that can help others how to work things out.
+I try (but as a human – sometimes fail) to write things in a way that means anyone can read and understand them.